aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 **Initialize the Backend**

-The solution uses SAM to create and deploy the AWS services in your account.

-First, initialize the SAM project from the public template.
+First, initialize the SAM project from the public GraphQL template.
 ```
 sam init --location gh:aws-samples/aws-sam-swift
 ```